ranjitiyer/awscli-helper/README.md

 python src/download.py
 ```

 If there are transient failures like connection issues, re-run the download script.
 It keeps a history file so it won't process commands already completed.
-If you do actually want a full recreation of the database, delete the `.history` file in the parent folder.
+If you do actually want a full recreation of the database, delete the `.history` file in the parent folder before running the script.

 # Limitations
 * Script and db must be in the same folder because an installer doesn't exist yet.